 As mentioned above, it has been a concern for several years that the VA refinance loan is increasing at an alarming rate.
 Ginnie Mae feels that some lenders are churning loans.
 This means refinancing borrower equity too fast and too often with little benefit to the homeowner.
-Actually, the number of 100% VA cash out loans have increased significantly in recent years.
+Actually, the number of 100% VA cash-out loans has increased significantly in recent years.
 Thus, taking equity out of a Veteran’s home.
 Now, this doesn’t mean that all lenders are taking equity.
 Additionally, many homeowners want this loan.
 But, Ginnie Mae feels that a reduction had to be made in order to protect homeowners.

-Furthermore, statistics show that VA cash out loans are more susceptible to be refinanced quickly.
+Furthermore, statistics show that VA cash-out loans are more susceptible to be refinanced quickly.
 That means losses for lenders and Ginnie Mae.
 So, the end result is that this new rule will strengthen the pool of VA loans.
 Less risk means overall lower VA loan refinance rates for all!

 90% LTV VA Cash Out Refinance Exception